nicholasaleks/graphql-threat-matrix/README.md

 </table>

+## For Penetration Testers
+Use [graphw00f](https://github.com/dolevf/graphw00f) to fingerprint a target GraphQL API and determine the backend implementation.

 ## Want to provide a submission (or correction)?
 Interested in contributing?
 Found a discrepancy?
 Please create a GitHub issue or PR with your details.